 - Your source system NMS Archive has the required archive package robot_msi_rpm.zip, which includes both MSI and RPM robot installers.
 Nimsoft recommends you run ADE from the primary hub, which by default, has this archive package installed and available. - Your target systems are supported.
 ADE is supported on Windows and Linux.
-For supported versions, see the Nimsoft Compatibility Support Matrix (http://support.nimsoft.com/downloads/doc/compatibility supportmatrix current.pdf), which is updated regularly. - You have the required software components on the source and target systems:
+For supported versions, see the Nimsoft Compatibility Support Matrix (http://support.nimsoft.com/downloads/doc/compatibility_supportmatrix_current.pdf), which is updated regularly. - You have the required software components on the source and target systems:

+Windows Linux

-Windows Linux .NET 2.0 runtime library or higher (required for the ADE GUI and MSI robot installer packages) ■ /bin/sh (symlink to bash; /bin/bash must be installed, note that any shell can be run) WMI and DCOM are configured and running, as are the services WMI requires: ssh (secure shell)glibc - COM+ Event System - COM+ System Application - Remote Procedure Call (RPC) - Remote Procedure Call (RPC) Locator - Remote Registry Server Windows Management Instrumentation Nimsoft robot installed on the system where ADE will run More information: Problems with connectivity to Windows target hosts (see page 106)
+.NET 2.0 runtime library or higher (required for the ADE GUI and MSI robot installer packages) /bin/sh (symlink to bash; /bin/bash must be installed, note that any shell can be run)

+Visual C++ 2008 runtime library ■ ssh (secure shell)

+WMI and DCOM are configured and running, as are the services WMI requires: ■ glibc

+- COM+ Event System

+- COM+ System Application

+- Remote Procedure Call (RPC)

+- Remote Procedure Call (RPC) Locator

+- Remote Registry

+- Server

+- Windows Management Instrumentation

+Nimsoft robot installed on the system where ADE will run

+More information: Problems with connectivity to Windows target hosts (see page 108)